 Got kids in strollers?
 No problem—The Trustees of Reservations Stroller-Friendly Trails page includes coastal trails where you can navigate your baby-in-a-Bugaboo.

 Need handicapped-accessible sites?
-Livestrong's Handicapped Accessible Parks & Trails in Massachusetts page has you covered.
+DCR's Accessible Beaches page has you covered.

 The Cape Cod Rail Trail can accommodate all of the above—including strollers, wheelchairs, cyclists, walkers, runners, and even horseback riders.
 The relatively flat trail follows a former railroad right-of-way for 22 miles through the towns of Dennis, Harwich, Brewster, Orleans, Eastham, and Wellfleet and provides both a paved surface and a wide unpaved shoulder, with well-marked automobile crossings.

-While some may maintain that homo sapiens evolved from cave men to be able to sleep indoors, for those of you who delight in having nothing more than a nylon membrane between you and the great outdoors, see the Massachusetts Department of Conservation and Recreation's MassParks Campgrounds for a complete list of state-owned camp sites (coastal and inland).
+While some may maintain that homo sapiens evolved from cave men to be able to sleep indoors, for those of you who delight in having nothing more than a nylon membrane between you and the great outdoors, see DCR's Campgrounds page for a complete list of state-owned camp sites (coastal and inland).
 And for an interactive map of private campgrounds, see Camping in Massachusetts.
 If you already know the name of the camp site you would like to reserve, or would like to search for a site within a particular part of the state, you can do so through Reserve America.

 Want to see whales?
 There are a number of whale watching operations in Massachusetts, departing from the North Shore, Boston, South Shore, and Cape Cod.
 While every trip is different, it's not uncommon to see whales (humpback, finback, minke, and more), along with other ocean dwellers, such as seals and porpoises.
-See the MassVacation.com whale watching page to search for the right trip for you or check out one of the following links.
+See the MassVacation.com whale watching page to search for the right trip for you.

 BoatMa.com is the all-purpose boating site of the Massachusetts Marine Trades Association (MMTA) and includes extensive information on getting out on the water and owning and operating a boat.
-For a list of marinas in Massachusetts, you can browse Marinas.com—each site has a photo you can click to get the map location and a rundown of the amenities the marina offers.
+For a list of marinas in Massachusetts, you can browse USHarbors.com’s Marinas page to find photos, map locations, and a rundown of the amenities the marina offers.
 To properly dispose of boat sewage, see CZM's Massachusetts Pumpout Facilities.
 And for specific boating options, see:

 Kayaking - Kayak Online's Kayaking in Massachusetts has a full list of all things kayaking—from renting kayaks to taking lessons to places to kayak for all levels of kayakers.
 For some kayaking spots in Massachusetts and beyond, boston.com suggests 10 Great Places to Kayak in New England.